10 best Amelia alternatives for WordPress in 2026

 What we tested.
 We run Bookly internally and tested side-by-side against Amelia on a single-location salon install.
 Bookly Free on WordPress.org plus Pro and Business upgrades in sandbox.

-Best for: WordPress service businesses (salons, clinics, coaching practices, small studios) who value a 10+ year track record on WP.org, transparent pricing without permanent discount anchors, and a fully functional free tier.
+Best for: WordPress service businesses (salons, clinics, coaching practices, small studios) who value a 10+ year track record on WP.org, flexible annual/lifetime pricing, and a fully functional free tier.

 Pros: